 So, I Insulate or distance myself from that person who talked me out of trying to face the problem head on and resolve the issue.
 It wouldn't be so stressful if there weren't children involved.
-Now that I am employed, even though it is only PRN, as needed, I remain busy, with my dog, my boyfriend, his family, my family and some friends.
+Now that I am employed, even though it is only PRN, as needed, I remain busy, with my dog, my family and some friends.

 I like focusing on my work.
 Focusing on the results.
 Just any good results to make you forget any negative results.
 I focus on the time that I put into my relationship with my dog, making her the therapy dog that she is today.
 I focus on the time I am working with each client, and then receiving that kudos from my boss.
 Who doesn't love kudos?